Coder-Python/churn-prediction/ML Sebastien/README.md

 To be able to simply explain how the model is working, we decided to export one of the model tree as an example.

 ![xgb_tree.png](./visuals/xgb_tree.png)

-F1 explain, dealing with imbalance to clear up the data